 Three types of macro instructions may be written.
 They are positional, keyword, and mixed-mode macro instructions.
-Positional macro instructions permit the programmer to write the operands of a macro instruction fixedorder.
-Keyword instructions permit the programmer to write the operands of a macro instruction in a variable order.
-Mixed-mode macro instructions permit the programmer to use the features of both positional and keyword macro instructions in the same macro instruction.
+Positional macro instructions permit the programmer to write the operands of a macro instruction Keyword a fixed order. macro instructions permit the programmer to write the operands of a macro instruction in a order.
+Mixed-mode instructions permit the programmer to use the features of both positional and keyword macro instructions in the same macro instruction.